 Here’s our favorite part… it’s time to choose a game.

 Navigate over to the Activities tab in the homepage view.
-In the Activities view, you can navigate to 44 Read to Lead games.
+In the Activities view, you can explore our content library, which includes over 30 Read to Lead games.

-With each Read to Lead game, students read 5,000 words, make 10 leadership decisions, and practice Reading Anchor Standards.
-If students read their way through 12 episodes, that’s equivalent to completing a middle school chapter book!
-By playing Read to Lead, students can explore over 50 careers across the public service, medical and journalism fields.
+With each Read to Lead game, students read 3,500 words and practice Reading Anchor Standards.
+By playing Read to Lead, students can explore over 20 jobs across the public service, medical, pharmacy, and journalism industries.

 In the top panel of the series hub, shown above, you’ll find: